GriffinCanCode/ArtificialOS/docs/patterns/code-standards.md

 ## Overview

-This document outlines the modernized code standards for the OS kernel project, updated to meet best practices.
+This document outlines the modernized code standards for the kernel project, aligned with current best practices for production-grade Rust systems software.

 ## Standards